 Sometimes vocal fans can convince a company to bring back a long-discontinued item.
 Other times it seems favorite snacks and drinks just might be lost forever.
-Here's a look at five discontinued foods and drinks that have made a successful comeback, as well as five that many people are still longing for.
+Here's a look at some discontinued foods and drinks that have made a successful comeback, as well as a few that many people are still longing for.

 Cheez Balls and Cheez Curls